-To do this, activate the filter within the ribbon.
-Then select the appropriate permission that the user or group must have in order for the folders to be displayed in the tree structure.
+To do this, activate the filter within the field of action.
+Then select the appropriate permission that the user or group must have for the folders to be displayed in the tree structure.

 The activated filter also affects the user report.
 Within the user report, only those folders are displayed that are now also listed in the tree structure.